Jake Baddeley "Hermes"

 Dosso Dossi: "Fupite Mercury and Virtus or Virgo" c.1540

-Hermes was the god of animal husbandry, including cattle-herding, shepherding, goat-herding and even the breeding of horses and mules.
-In the earliest accounts he is Hermes of Arcadia, a shepherd who tended his flock and lived peacefully on the side of Mount Kyllene.
+Hermes was the god of animal husbandry, including cattle herding, shepherding, goat herding and even the breeding of horses and mules.
+The earliest accounts present Hermes of Arcadia, a shepherd who tended his flock and living a bucolic life peacefully on the side of Mount Kyllene.
 In this role he is portrayed as more feminine than masculine, nurturing, living close to the land.

-But the story of Hermes evolution also takes a different storyline.
-His exploits in the Iliad and Odyssey reveal his more masculine persona as the patriarchy of the Greeks and Romans conditioned his mythology becoming a murderer, and also the rapist of a two different princesses, having no remorse for her death of one of them as a result of his behavior—a reflection of the fragmented and patriarchal perspective of the diminishing role of women in Greek and Roman society.
+As the mythos evolves a different storyline emerges.
+His exploits in The Iliad and The Odyssey reveal a more masculine persona with Greco-Roman patriarchal.
+Homer dubbed him the “giant killer”.
+There are two stories as well where Hermes becomes the rapist of two different princesses; having no remorse for the death of one of them as a result of his behavior and a reflection of the increasingly fragmented and reductionist perspective and the diminishing importance of women in Greek and Roman society.

 Edward John POYNTER

 confronted his newborn brother with the theft.
 Hermes argued that he was “just a baby, so how could he have possibly conceived such a complex and devious act?"

 Unsatisfied, Apollo escalated the case up to father Zeus for resolution.
 Hermes again pleaded his case of being just a baby and incapable of such a duplicitous act.
 Zeus was so taken with the hubris and cleverness of his young son, that he commanded the two siblings to work it out between themselves.
 Apollo had heard Hermes playing the lyre was captivated by its melodious sound.
 Sensing that he must obey his father and as recompense, Hermes offered his lyre to Apollo as a gift.
 Apollo accepted the gift graciously, Hermes returned the stolen cattle, and the two brothers reconciled their differences.